xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 2. In the list of shipping methods, locate the column **Tax class**.
    ![shipping_tax_classes.png]({{site.baseurl}}/attachments/ref_pAWOdG8N/shipping_tax_classes.png)

    This column shows the tax classes currently assigned to your store's shipping methods.
-Shipping methods for which no tax class has been assigned manually will be shown as assigned to the default tax class.
+Shipping methods for which no tax class has been assigned manually will have the Default tax class assigned.

 3. To change the tax class for a shipping method, click on the name of the tax class currently assigned to it.
 This will reveal a drop-down box with a list of available tax classes.
 Select the tax class you require.